taedryn/mesh-citadel/prompt.md

-standards, utilizing a minimal number of external modules and libraries. it will run on a raspberry pi zero with minimal resources, and will utilize solar power, so power efficiency is important.  the first targeted communication protocol will utilize a MeshCore room server connected by serial port to the pi.  it will use SQLite databases, with enough abstraction that Postgres or MySQL could be swapped in later. depending on design choices yet to be made, it may make sense to keep
+standards, utilizing a minimal number of external modules and libraries. it will run on a raspberry pi zero with minimal resources, and will utilize solar power, so power efficiency is important.  the first targeted communication protocol will utilize a MeshCore USB companion connected by serial port to the pi.  it will use SQLite databases, with enough abstraction that Postgres or MySQL could be swapped in later. depending on design choices yet to be made, it may make sense to keep